Philippine biometric ID registration on good footing as authorities eye Step 2 start

 The PSA Undersecretary also urged Filipinos to channel any concerns or queries through the PhilSys official Facebook page or call a toll-free number created for that purpose.

-Meanwhile, Philstar Global pegged its report on the millstone in the registration process which has seen the enrollment of 8.4 million citizens as of December 9.
+Meanwhile, Philstar Global pegged its report on the milestone in the registration process which has seen the enrollment of 8.4 million citizens as of December 9.

 Step 1 of the registration process, the report added, principally targeted heads of low-income households in 32 priority provinces, and it was about collecting demographic information and preparing appointments ahead of the Step 2.